You have a digital SLR camera. And you want to get the most out of it. Or take lots of photos, but know you could make more of them.

 Exposure, lenses and length: more detail on when to set them, why to set them, and how to set them.

-Short-cuts: getting your camera set up how you want it, without wasting your subject’s time or missing a quick shot.
+Short-cuts: getting your camera set up how you want it, without wasting your subject’s time or missing an opportunity.

 Metering and focus settings: know how it all works, when to take manual control, and when to leave it alone.